varigence/docs/bimlflex/05-delivering-solutions/05.02-delivering-data-vault/driving-keys-in-data-vault.md

 BimlFlex also allows manual definition of Driving Keys by way of **Column Attributes**.
 This is done be flagging the required **Column** on the LNK with an **Attribute** to indicate that it is the Driving Key.
-The BimlFlex App will automatically enforce a Driving Key relationship on the LSATs associated with the LNK, terminating relationships as needed.
+The BimlFlex Applicationwill automatically enforce a Driving Key relationship on the LSATs associated with the LNK, terminating relationships as needed.

 **Objects** => Select LNK => Attributes Tab => [Add]